narengan/cis/cli/cli-dns-record.md

 ## Delete DNS record

 ### NAME:
-   dns-record-delete - Delete a DNS record for a given domain of a service instance.
+   `dns-record-delete` - Delete a DNS record for a given domain of a service instance.

 ### USAGE:
-   ibmcloud cis dns-record-delete DNS_DOMAIN_ID DNS_RECORD_ID [-i, --instance INSTANCE_NAME]
+   `ibmcloud cis dns-record-delete DNS_DOMAIN_ID DNS_RECORD_ID [-i, --instance INSTANCE_NAME]`

 ### ARGUMENTS:
-   DNS_DOMAIN_ID is the id of DNS domain.
+   `DNS_DOMAIN_ID` is the id of DNS domain.

-   DNS_RECORD_ID is the id of DNS record.
+   `DNS_RECORD_ID` is the id of DNS record.

 ### OPTIONS:
-   -i, --instance  Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+   `-i, --instance`  Instance name.
+If not set, the context instance specified by `ibmcloud cis instance-set` will be used.

 ## List DNS Records

 ### NAME:
-   dns-records - List all DNS records for a given domain of a service instance.
+   `dns-records` - List all DNS records for a given domain of a service instance.

 ### USAGE:
-   ibmcloud cis dns-records DNS_DOMAIN_ID (-s, --json-str JSON_STR | -j, --json-file JSON_FILE) [-i, --instance INSTANCE_NAME] [-o, --output OUTPUT_FILE]
+   `ibmcloud cis dns-records DNS_DOMAIN_ID (-s, --json-str JSON_STR | -j, --json-file JSON_FILE) [-i, --instance INSTANCE_NAME] [-o, --output OUTPUT_FILE]`

 ### ARGUMENTS:
-   DNS_DOMAIN_ID is the id of DNS domain.
+   `DNS_DOMAIN_ID` is the id of DNS domain.

 ### OPTIONS:
-   -s, --json-str  The JSON data to query DNS records.
+   `-s, --json-str`  The JSON data to query DNS records.

 The optional fields are type, name, content, page, per_page, order, direction, match:

-  * "type":Type of DNS records to display.
+  * `"type":` Type of DNS records to display.
-  * "name":Value of name field to filter by.
+  * `"name":` Value of name field to filter by.
-  * "content":Value of content field to filter by.
+  * `"content":` Value of content field to filter by.
-  * "page":Page number of paginated results.
+  * `"page":` Page number of paginated results.
-  * "per_page":Maximum number of DNS records per page.
+  * `"per_page":` Maximum number of DNS records per page.
-  * "order":Field by which to order list of DNS records.
+  * `"order":` Field by which to order list of DNS records.
 Valid values are 'type', 'name', 'content', 'ttl', 'proxied'
-  * "direction":Direction in which to order results [ascending/descending order].
+  * `"direction":` Direction in which to order results [ascending/descending order].
 Valid values are 'asc', 'desc'
-  * "match":Whether to match all or at least one search parameter.
+  * `"match":` Whether to match all or at least one search parameter.
 Valid values are 'any', 'all'.

   Sample JSON data: